 Using を or が can change the meaning of the sentence

-There are situations that が and を are interchangeable, but there are times that a particle can totally change the meaning of the sentence.
-An example of a phrase that doesn't matter wo or ga is ピアノ[を/が] 弾ける [piano_hikeru].
-No matter which particle I use, the phrase will continue means I play piano with a hidden subject and piano being the object.
+There are situations where が and を are interchangeable, but there are times when a particle can totally change the meaning of the sentence.
+An example of a sentence that doesn't matter to use wo or ga is ピアノ[を/が] 弾ける [piano_hikeru].
+No matter what particle you use, the sentence will continue to mean I play piano with hidden subject and piano being the object.

-An example that shows that particles change the sense of the sentence is in the sentence 魚が食べる [sakana ga taberu] that we can understand how fish eat.
-If we exchange が for を it will make sense to eat fish.
+An example that shows that particles change the meaning of the sentence is in the sentence 魚が食べる [sakana ga taberu] that we can understand how fish eat.
+If we change the が to the を it will have the sense of eating fish.
 O ga says that the fish is the subject and that he is doing the action of the verb.
 While the wo indicates that the fish is the object being eaten.

-Potential verbs that use the particle が usually focus on the noun, while using を the focus is on the entire sentence.
-This can drastically change what we are trying to say.
-Of course, there are countless other situations that we should be aware of about the correct use of particles, but I hope this short article has helped you to understand a little.
+Potential verbs using the particle が tend to focus on the noun, while using を the focus is on the entire sentence.
+This can drastically change what we're trying to say.
+Of course, there are countless other situations that we should be aware of about the correct use of particles, but I hope this little article has helped to understand a little.

-We appreciate comments and shares and recommend reading:
+We appreciate the comments and shares and recommend reading: